 We use agile personas whenever we write a user story, Agile user story always starts with AS A _____ I WANT TO ______ SO THAT _____.

 This is referencing a potential user.
-The agile persona is one step deeper to try represent the behaviors and background of the target user base so you can design around customer desires.
+The agile persona is one step deeper to try to represent the behaviours and background of the target user base so you can design around customer desires.

 This is enough for most teams but if you want to 10X user story effectiveness and give the software development team more context you should consider creating and presenting them with user personas that they can look up later for reference.